bkromhout/realm-recyclerview-lite/README.md

 <a name="drag-and-drop"/>
 ### Drag and Drop
 Drag and drop can be a tricky feature to implement in the first place since your data model usually must have some field which keeps track of a position.
-Combine this with Realm's auto-updating nature, and you can quickly get lost in a sea of woe.
+Combine this with Realm's auto-updating nature, and you can quickly get lost in a sea of troubles.
 Luckily, I've done most of the work for you 😉.

-There are a few things which must be done to get drag and drop working properly.
-Keep in mind as you read through these steps that my preferred design choices may not line up exactly with yours; I've tried to keep this in mind to allow you maximum flexibility.
+Keep in mind as you read through these steps that my preferred implementation choices may not line up exactly with yours; I've tried to keep this in mind to allow you maximum flexibility.

-First, you need to enable drag and drop functionality.
-Currently the only way to do this is by adding the `dragAndDrop` attribute to your `RealmRecyclerView` in your layout and have it set to `true`:
+First, we need to enable drag and drop functionality.
+This can be done in two ways:
+* In our layout, with the `dragAndDrop` attribute:
 ```xml
 <com.bkromhout.rrvl.RealmRecyclerView
         android:id="@+id/recycler"